chembience/chembience/README.rst

 History
 -------

-The development of Chembience originally started as a component for the `InChI-Resolver <https://www.inchi-resolver.org/>`_ project (the alpha version of the InChI resolver is currently in the process of being migrated from a predecessor version of Chembience to the current version provided here).
+The development of Chembience originally started as a component of the `InChI-Resolver <https://www.inchi-resolver.org/>`_ project (the alpha version of the InChI resolver is currently in the process of being migrated from a predecessor version of Chembience to the current version provided here).

 Releases
 --------

+- 0.2.4 (September 2018), SSL certificate registration with `Let's Encrypt <https://letsencrypt.org/>`_, project improvements
 - 0.2.3 (August 2018), update to RDKit 2018.03.4, Postgres 10.5, Django 2.1 and Nginx 1.14, further project clean-up
 - 0.2.2 (July 2018), CircleCi builds, automated UID and GID configuration, clean up & bug fixes
 - 0.2.1 (June 2018), update to RDKit 2018.03.2, switch to Postgres 10.4